 Resistance Band Exercises for Hips and Glutes

-This was a life saver for me because my left hip and hamstring wasn’t cooperating and my right glute was weak (very unstable pulley system).
+This was a lifesaver for me because my left hip and hamstring weren’t cooperating, and my right glute was weak (very unstable pulley system).
 Place the tied off resistance band around your ankles (shoes optional) and walk 30 paces forward and back in the following ways:

-Wide Monster Strides (pull the band as wide as you can comfortable and walk forward and back)
+Wide Monster Strides (pull the band as wide as you can comfortably and walk forward and back)

 Normal Walk (Walk in a normal hips distance and stretch the band with enough resistance when you walk)